Terms & Conditions

 If a class is cancelled due to unforeseen circumstances a replacement class will be rescheduled.
 This rescheduled class might not be held on the same day/time or at the same venue as the original class in which you are currently registered.
 We might also replace a class with online tuition.

 Classes will be cancelled in times of a RED WEATHER WARNING and or where it is deemed as UNSAFE to hold classes for whatever reason.
 In this situation, we will adhere to the advice of the local Garda, Met Eireann and our governing bodies.
 The safety of our students and staff is paramount.
 In any of this situation which results in a loss of service/classes, you will be invited to make up sessions once it is deemed safe to return to normal service/classes.
-We may also transfer sessions to our Online platform in which case classes will continue online as normal until it is deemed safe to return to classes.
-Online classes will be recorded and sent to anyone who can not attend online due to poor signal or if you can not attend your class for any other reason.
+We may also transfer sessions to our Online platform.
+Online classes will be recorded and sent to anyone who can not attend online due to poor signal on request.
 We will not be offering a refund for classes missed either online or in person.

 All accounts must be up to date and paid in full, No exceptions.